 - Existing support and resources available to the patient and family, including financial resources, insurance coverage, and access to nonemergency medical care (including primary care and home health care), mental health services, transportation, and other relevant social services.

-Individualized care plan based on assessment: The community paramedic who conducted the review works with the patient and family to develop an individualized care plan that outlines their needs and responsibilities related to managing the patient's health and health care on an ongoing basis.
-As part of this process, the community paramedic may talk with other providers who serve the patient (as identified in the assessment), including primary care clinicians and mental health care providers.
+Individualized care plan based on assessment: The mobile health care paramedic who conducted the review works with the patient and family to develop an individualized care plan that outlines their needs and responsibilities related to managing the patient's health and health care on an ongoing basis.
+As part of this process, the mobile health care paramedic may talk with other providers who serve the patient (as identified in the assessment), including primary care clinicians and mental health care providers.
 The resulting plan includes concrete steps to be taken by the paramedic to help in accessing needed resources, such as securing insurance coverage or other financial resources and linking the patient and family to county hospital-affiliated clinics and other local agencies and resources that serve low-income and uninsured individuals (e.g., transportation, home health care, hospice, Meals on Wheels).
 The plan also includes mutually agreed on goals for the patient and family to manage the patient's health, such as checking his or her blood pressure or blood glucose levels, eating an appropriate diet, exercising more regularly, taking medications appropriately, and scheduling and attending needed appointments.
-The patient and family members receive a copy of the care plan, and the plan is also entered into the patient's electronic medical record (EMR) where it can be accessed by community paramedics and other authorized providers as appropriate.
+The patient and family members receive a copy of the care plan, and the plan is also entered into the patient's electronic medical record (EMR) where it can be accessed by mobile health care paramedics and other authorized providers as appropriate.

 - Multiple paths for leaving the program: At some point, patients receiving services (designated "active" patients) formally leave the program.
 This process can occur in several ways, as outlined below: